 Pilgrimage time is one of reflection.
 So while we have a list, it isn’t so much about what to bring or what not, but rather how to best allow time to have an experience different from that of home.

-IPods, pop/soda/coke, snacks/candy, walkie-talkies (if you bring them for the drive out, please leave them in your vehicles…), inappropriate clothing (think: conservative school district rules- no skimpy tops, short-shorts, no obscene or offensive graphics), tobacco products, and cell phones (you know, except for the leader, leave them in the car).
-We know some of these items are nearly impossible to leave behind, please do your best to create a time of reflection to get the most out of your experience.
+IPods, pop/soda/coke, snacks/candy, walkie-talkies (if you bring them for the drive out, please leave them in your vehicles…), inappropriate clothing (think: conservative school district rules- no skimpy tops, short-shorts, no obscene or offensive graphics), tobacco products, and cell phones (except for the leader please leave them in the car).
+We know some of these items are nearly impossible to leave behind, please, though, do your best to create a time of reflection to get the most out of your experience.

 How are our meals managed?